Frequently Asked Questions

 Burlingame Campground Check Station

 THIS SITE IS CURRENTLY CLOSED.
-Sales will be reinstated when the state campground reopens.
+Sales will be reinstated when the state campground reopens on June 29.
 Get updates on campgrounds here.

 Route 1, Charlestown, RI